 Singapore is well known for having one of the most advanced design industry in the world.
 Some learning institutions include School of Arts & Design and NAFA.
 They offer Interior Design courses that equip students with the skills required to work in this lucrative industry.
 To have a steady flow of clients, you need to be good at promoting yourself.
 In this article, we will look at how to market your interior design and architecture business in Singapore, especially with beautiful website designs to carry your brand.

-You need to realize that there are hundreds of interior design companies operating in the country.
+You need to realise that there are hundreds of interior design companies operating in the country.
 New and existing service providers need to work smart to market their services to the customers.
 Here are some tips on how to sell your interior design services in Singapore.

 Update your Signature Line and Business Cards

 It is true that we are in a fast-paced digital world, but this shouldn’t be a reason to underestimate the traditional business cards.
 If you attend trade fairs and exhibitions, do not leave without handing them to potential customers.
 Business cards should reflect your professionalism.